magento/pagebuilder-docs/docs/control-layout/introduction.md

 ## Breakpoint configurations

-Page Builder uses the `min-width` and `max-width` breakpoints to build media queries in JavaScript widgets for content types that require more than CSS to behave responsively.
-For example, the Products content type uses these breakpoints in its `widget.js` file to control the responsive behavior of its carousel control, described more below.
+Page Builder uses the `min-width` and `max-width` breakpoints to build `widget` media queries for content types that require more than CSS to behave responsively.
+For example, the Products content type uses these breakpoints in its `widget.js` file to control the responsive behavior of its carousel control, described later in this topic.

 **Breakpoint configuration nodes**:

+The following nodes from the `view.xml` file provide configuration data for breakpoints:

 -  `breakpoints` - Defines the parent object for all the named breakpoint objects in Page Builder.
 -  `desktop` and `mobile` - Defines the two breakpoint objects Page Builder uses for its default viewports.
 -  `conditions` - Contains the `min-width` and `max-width` breakpoints Page Builder uses to build media queries for JavaScript widgets and preview components.
 -  `max-width` and `min-width` - Define the breakpoint widths used to construct a media query in JavaScript.
 The default values are in pixels (`px`), but `em` units can also be used.

-### Custom configuration data

-A breakpoint configuration also includes custom breakpoint-specific data.
-Page Builder uses this particular custom data for its Products widget:
+Breakpoint configurations also include any custom nodes you add to defined breakpoint-specific data for your `preview` components and `widgets`.
+Page Builder uses these particular nodes to define the breakpoint-specific data it needs to make its Products `widget` responsive:

 -  `options` - Parent object that defines custom data used by the `Products` content type.
 You can define similar nodes with unique names for your own content type options.
 -  `products` - Parent object that defines the content type for the data.
 You can define similar nodes with unique names for your own content types.
 -  `default` - Parent object that groups `Products` data by appearance.
 You can define similar nodes with unique names for your own content types.
 -  `slidesToShow` - Property defined for a content type appearance.
 The Products content type uses the `slidesToShow` property within the `preview.js` and `widget.js` components to control responsive behavior in the Admin and the frontend.
 You can define similar properties for your own content types.

-As shown for `Products`, you can define your own custom data for a breakpoint, and then use that data to control content layout from your `widgets` or `preview` components.
+As shown for `Products`, you can define custom nodes for your own breakpoint-specific data.
+Then use that data to control your content type's layout on the Admin stage (using your `preview` component) and the storefront (using your `widget`).

+### Custom data example

-For example, let's say you want to create a content type that shows customer testimonials in a carousel.
+Let's say you want to create a content type that shows customer testimonials in a carousel.
 Like Products, you could use the [slick control](https://kenwheeler.github.io/slick/) to auto-loop the quotes across the screen.
 But you need a way to tell slick to increase or decrease the number of quotes to show on the screen for a given breakpoint.
 You can't do that with CSS media queries because slick is a contained control.
 You have to do it from your content type's `widget`.
 In this case, you could create a custom property for each breakpoint called `testimonialsToShow`.
 This property would define the ideal number of testimonials to show for a given breakpoint.

 Your content type's custom configuration data might look like this: